raspberrypilearning/ai-LLM-prompt/en/step_3.md

-## The OCEAN Prompting Process: Personas
+## The OCEAN prompting process: Personas

 Personas are like different roles or characters you can ask the language model to play.
 This shapes how it talks and interacts with you.
-For example, you might want the model to act like a friendly teacher, helpful friend, fictional character or a historical figure and have a discussion with you, or help you explore some of your own ideas.
+For example, you might want the model to act like a friendly teacher, helpful friend, fictional character, or a historical figure and have a discussion with you, or help you explore some of your own ideas.

 ### Objective